collective/collective.volto.formsupport/README.rst

 Send an message to the passed email wit OTP code to verify the address.
 Returns a HTTP 204 in case of success or HTTP 400 in case the email is badly composed.::

-> curl -i -X POST http://localhost:8080/Plone/my-form/@validate-email-address --data-raw '{"email": "email@email.com"}' -H 'Accept: application/json' -H 'Content-Type: application/json'
+> curl -i -X POST http://localhost:8080/Plone/my-form/@validate-email-address --data-raw '{"email": "email@email.com", "uid": "ffffffff"}' -H 'Accept: application/json' -H 'Content-Type: application/json'

 parameters: